Juris Doctor: Creation of the Juris Doctor

-As more law students entered law schools with college degrees in the 1950s and 1960s, a number of law schools may have introduced the J.D. to encourage law students to complete their undergraduate degrees.
-As late as 1961, there were still 15 ABA-accredited law schools in the United States which awarded both LL.B. and J.D. degrees.
-Thirteen of the 15 were located in the Midwest, which may indicate regional variations in the U.S.
+As more law students entered law schools with previously awarded bachelor's degree degrees in the 1950s and 1960s, a number of law schools may have introduced the JD to encourage law students to complete their undergraduate degrees.
+As late as 1961, there were still 15 ABA-accredited law schools in the United States which awarded both LLB and JD degrees.
+Thirteen of the 15 were located in the Midwest, which may indicate regional variations in the United States.

-It was only after 1962 that a new push — this time begun at less-prominent law schools — successfully led to the universal adoption of the J.D. as the first law degree.
-The turning point appears to have occurred when the ABA Section of Legal Education and Admissions to the Bar unanimously adopted a resolution recommending to all approved law schools that they give favorable consideration to the conferring of the J.D. degree as the first professional degree, in 1962 and 1963.
-By the 1960s, most law students were college graduates, and by the end of that decade, almost all were required to be.
-Student and alumni support were key in the LL.B.-to-J.D. change, and even the most prominent schools were convinced to make the change: Columbia and Harvard in 1969, and Yale (last) in 1971.
-Nonetheless, the LL.B. at Yale retained the didactical changes of the "practitioners' courses" of 1826, and was very different from the LL.B. in common law countries, other than Canada.
+It was only after 1962 that a new push — this time begun at less-prominent law schools — successfully led to the universal adoption of the JD as the first law degree.
+The turning point appears to have occurred when the ABA Section of Legal Education and Admissions to the Bar unanimously adopted a resolution recommending to all approved law schools that they give favorable consideration to the conferring of the JD degree as the first professional degree, in 1962 and 1963.
+By the 1960s, most law students were college graduates having previously obtained a bachelor's degree, and by the end of that decade, almost all were required to be.
+Student and alumni support were key in the LLB-to-JD change, and even the most prominent schools were convinced to make the change: Columbia and Harvard in 1969, and Yale (last) in 1971.
+Nonetheless, the LLB at Yale retained the didactical changes of the "practitioners' courses" of 1826, and was very different from the LLB in common law countries, other than Canada.

 Following standard modern academic practice, Harvard Law School refers to its Master of Laws and Doctor of Juridical Science degrees as its graduate level law degrees.
-Similarly, Columbia refers to the LL.M. and the J.S.D. as its graduate program.
-Yale Law School lists its LL.M., M.S.L., J.S.D., and Ph.D. as constituting graduate programs.
-A distinction thus remains between professional and graduate law degrees in the United States.
+Similarly, Columbia refers to the LLM and the JSD as its graduate program.
+Yale Law School lists its LLM, MSL, JSD, and PhD as constituting graduate programs.
+A distinction thus remains between professional and graduate law degrees at some universities in the United States.